niktechnopro/android_flavors/README.md

-# Exploring build flavors on Android, to keep same code base
+# Exploring build flavors on Android
 Experiment with flavors for Android React-Native app.
 Developped to test functionality.

 ## Overview of Project: